ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 {{I-D.ietf-dnsop-svcb-https}}.

 If the recursive resolver that receives this query has one or more Designated Resolvers, it will return the corresponding SVCB records.
-When responding to these special queries for "dns://resolver.arpa", the SVCB records SHOULD contain at least one "ipv4hint" and/or "ipv6hint" key.
+When responding to these special queries for "dns://resolver.arpa", the recursive resolver SHOULD include the A and AAAA records for the name of the Designated Resolver in the Additional Answers section.
 This will allow the DNS client to make queries over an encrypted connection without waiting to resolve the Encrypted Resolver name per {{!I-D.ietf-dnsop-svcb-https}}.
-If no hints are included, clients will be forced to delay use of the Encrypted Resolver until an additional DNS lookup for the A and AAAA records can be made to the Unencrypted Resolver (or some other resolver the DNS client has been configured to use).
+If no A/AAAA records or SVCB IP address hints are included, clients will be forced to delay use of the Encrypted Resolver until an additional DNS lookup for the A and AAAA records can be made to the Unencrypted Resolver (or some other resolver the DNS client has been configured to use).

 ## Authenticated Discovery {#authenticated}